R-thinking/FowPlayerSearch/WINDOWS_INSTALL_GUIDE.md

 #### Check for Port Conflicts

-The app uses port 5000 by default.
+The app uses port 5002 by default.
 If another app is using it:

-1. **Close other applications** that might use port 5000
+1. **Close other applications** that might use port 5002
 2. **Restart FowCrawler**

+**Note**: We use port 5002 instead of 5000 because port 5000 is commonly used by macOS Control Center (AirPlay Receiver) and can cause conflicts.

 ### Performance Issues